NBISweden/module-repository-submission-dm-practices/_episodes/03-exercise-ENA-submission.md

 * Use the test submission site when you want to test, and the production site for real submissions:
     * Test site: [https://wwwdev.ebi.ac.uk/ena/submit/sra](https://wwwdev.ebi.ac.uk/ena/submit/sra)
     * Production site: [https://www.ebi.ac.uk/ena/submit/sra](https://www.ebi.ac.uk/ena/submit/sra)
-    * *Note: The test service is recreated from the full content of the production service every day at 03.00 GMT/BST.
-Therefore, any submissions made to the test service will be removed by the following day.*
+    * *Note: The test service is restarted every night, any submissions made to the test service will be removed by the following day.
+Hence, do not start a test submission one day, and expect to continue the next day.*

 * Submission steps:
     1. Upload your sequence data
     2. Provide study level information